liesjacobs/WFE_practicals/practical2/intro.md

 # Welcome to the Second practical.

 In this practical we will be using a combination of Google Earth Engine-QGIS-R to understand global biodiversity patterns.
 No need to worry, we'll tackle it step by step.
-It is however essential that you found your way trough the [first practical] (https://liesjacobs.github.io/World-Food-and-Ecosystems/practical1/intro.html) as we will start with getting (some of our) data there.
+It is however essential that you found your way trough the [first practical](https://liesjacobs.github.io/World-Food-and-Ecosystems/practical1/intro.html) as we will start with getting (some of our) data there.

 ## Step 1: Required softwares and datasets: overview

 ###**Softwares**
-As mentioned on the [starting page] (https://liesjacobs.github.io/World-Food-and-Ecosystems/), you'll need QGIS, Rstudio and a working account for [code editor](code.earthengine.google.com/).
+As mentioned on the [starting page](https://liesjacobs.github.io/World-Food-and-Ecosystems/), you'll need QGIS, Rstudio and a working account for [code editor](code.earthengine.google.com/).

 ###**Datasets**